 In the next series of blogs I would like to explore how all this came about, how over the past 2000 years the reputation of Classical Architecture has waxed and waned.

 There are many different reasons for how we got to this point as it is a complex and ongoing story.
 It is hard to believe that we have got to a point where thousands of years of architectural culture was cast aside.
 My gut tells me that it is part of a natural cycle and that the current lack of appreciation and understanding of Classicism is a temporary situation.
 I believe this because the underlying truths and benefits of Classical Architecture cannot fade as long as we live in a world that is based on the laws of Nature (no matter how far removed we get from it) and as long as we remain true to our essential humanity.

 The main culprit for the state of affairs we find ourselves in is nearly always named as a concept known as Modernism, but Modernism is just the culmination of a much longer and broader story that ranges from growing human individualism to increases in industrialisation.

-Just like with Classicism, the concept of Modernity also needs to be better understood.
-Modernism has also has been misconstrued and hijacked for shallow gain and greed so perhaps Modernism and Classicism are not so different after all.
-If we again peel back the layers and get to the truth maybe can we also Reclaim Modernism?
+Just like with Classicism, the concept of Modernity needs to also be better understood.
+Modernism too has been misconstrued and hijacked for shallow gain and greed so perhaps Modernism and Classicism are not so different after all.
+If we again peel back the layers and get to the truth, can we also perhaps Reclaim Modernism?